michauMiau/AdvanceOS-for-cardputer/README.md

 - 2 and 3 Buttons Zoom In Or Out (Grid Will Appeare in zoom 5. it's Good for pixel art edit)
 # Music Composer BETA (need to be improve)
 - S KEY to save
+- A key to reload from the file
 - \ KEY to put or delete Note
 - ENTER to play your masterpiece (From the start)
 - SPACE BAR to play from current Screen (good for long song for not play all the song from the start)
-- Left Arrow Keys E, A, S, D,: move notes from the Right of the courser to any direction (good to fix lot of notes if not in place)
+- Left Arrow Keys D, F, G, T,: move notes from the Right of the courser to any direction (good to fix lot of notes if not in place)

 # in Game
 - ESC exit the game and back to file explorer